City of Rochester employee arrested after entering crime scene

 Chief David M. Smith said he was notified at 3 a.m. about the incident and began an internal investigation with the Office of the Mayor, the Corporation Counsel, City Council, the Monroe County Sheriff’s Office, and the Rochester Police Locust Club.

-Officers added that there was information posted on social media and decided it was inappropriate for the RPD to comment further about the incident.
+Officers added that there was information posted on social media and decided it was inappropriate for the police department to comment further about the incident.